vojay-dev/pypong/README.md

-# PyPong - Learn Python with Pong
+# PyPong - Learn Python and Machine Learning with Pong

 ![screenshot](doc/screenshot.png)

-This is a learning project to teach people the basics of Python and some of its modules.
-This document is a guide that shows you step by step how to implement a Pong clone on your own and even learn some Machine Learning basics, including:
+Hi there, this is a learning project to teach people the basics of Python, game development and machine learning.
+This document is a guide that shows you step by step how to implement an object-oriented Pong clone on your own with PyGame and how to create an AI playing it.

+This guide includes:

-* Python
+* Python basics
-* Python project setup with virtual environments
+* Python project and dependency management with Poetry
 * How to use PyCharm with virtual environments
-* How to use Poetry for dependency management
 * How to implement Pong with PyGame
 * Use NumPy for vector calculations
 * Use scikit-learn to predict actions

 This repository already contains the final result.
 This guide will tell you step by step how to get there.

-## 0. Requirements
+## Requirements

 Ensure to have the following components installed on your system: